The legendary 60ft André Mauric design took part in the second Whitbread in 1977 and returned to the water recently after extensive work.

 Tan Raffray had done multiple navigations.
 His profession as surgeon has taught him the important skills of decision making and taking on responsibility.
-He considers trust to be an essential value.

 |No.||Name, Nationality||Sex, Age||Leg 1||Leg 2||Leg 3||Leg 4|